monoshizmkhan/monoshizmkhan/README.md

 ### Hello there 👋

 I am **Monoshiz Mahbub Khan**.
-I started my PhD in Computing and Information Sciences at Rochester Institute of Technology in Fall 2021.
-I am also a graduate research assistant at the Lab of Human-in-the-Loop Software Engineering (hil-se).
-I completed my B.Sc. in Computer Science and Engineering from University of Dhaka in 2020.
+I am a PhD Candidate in the Computing and Information Sciences program at Rochester Institute of Technology.
+I have worked as both a Graduate Research Assistant and a Graduate Teaching Assistant over the years.
+I have also worked as an Intern at ABB through the DAAD RISE Professional Program 2025.
+I expect to graduate in May 2025, and am currently looking for full-time opportunities.
+I would love to connect!

-Here you will find some of the projects I completed as a part of coursework.
+This repository holds my undergraduate and personal projects.
+For my doctoral projects, please visit [Lab of Human-In-the-Loop Software Engineering](https://github.com/hil-se).

-You will also find my undergraduate research project on *Abstractive Text Summarization in Bangla using Deep Learning tools*.
+For information on my publications, projects, my CV or other details, please visit [my personal website](https://monoshizmk.com/) or [my LinkedIn profile](https://www.linkedin.com/in/monoshiz-mahbub-khan-85959924b/).